k-box/k-box/docs/user/documents/meta-data.md

 * Date it was added
 * Uploader

-By clicking on a doc, it is possible to consult this information:
+By clicking on a file, it is possible to consult this information:

 ![Document meta-data](../en/img/document-meta.png)